prolificinteractive/material-calendarview/README.md

 | setSelectedDate()  | Set the date to show as selected.
 Must be within minimum and maximum dates. |
 | setTopbarVisible() | Set the top bar (arrows and title) as visible or gone.                      |

-### DayViewDecorator

-Decorators allow you to change several aspects of each day's appearance.
+### Events, Highlighting, Custom Selectors, and More!

+Material CalendarView provides an API that allows you to modify the appearance of a set of days.
+The `DayViewDecorator` API allows you to:

+* Set a custom background drawable
+* Set a custom selector drawable
+* Apply spans the the entire day's text
+    * See [this tutorial](http://blog.stylingandroid.com/introduction-to-spans/) for spans on Android
+    * We provide `DotSpan` which will draw a dot centered below the text
+* Set dates as disabled

 To do so, you need to make a new instance of `DayViewDecorator` and add it to the calendar with `addDecorator()`.
 Decorating is done via a `DayViewFacade` that is passed to the `decorate()` method.
-All calls to the `DayViewFacade` will be applied to every day `shouldDecorate()` returns true.
+All calls to the `DayViewFacade` will be applied to every day where `shouldDecorate()` returns true.

-`DayViewFacade` has three methods to allow decoration:
+`DayViewFacade` has four methods to allow decoration:

 1. `setBackgroundDrawable()` set a drawable to draw behind everything else.
 This also responds to state changes.
 2. `setSelectionDrawable()` allows customizes the selection indicator for specific days.